gcc3/simple-ai-chat/README.md

 Commands are supported, use `:help` to show commands.

+* Vision
+Vision models, or called GPT-4V is now supported.
+Use `+img[https://image_url]` to ask question about an image/multiple images.

 * Dictionary search
 A local dictionary will be used as messages to let AI reference to enhance the AI response quality.
 To check/add entry use `:entry list`, `:search [keyword]`, and `:entry add`.